-- (f) You must pay your premium when it is due. - The policyholder may cancel this policy by contacting Saga (g) during the 14 day cooling-off period.
+- (f) You must pay your premium when it is due. - (g) The policyholder may cancel this policy by contacting Saga during the 14 day cooling-off period.
 The 14 day cooling-off period begins on either the start date or renewal date of the policy or the day that the policyholder receives the full policy terms and conditions, whichever is the later.
 The 14 day cooling-off period also applies from each renewal date.
-If the policy is cancelled during the 14 day cooling-off period we will return any premium paid for the policy providing no claims have been made on the policy in relation to the period of cover before cancellation (being no more than 14 days' cover).
-The terms and conditions and all other information concerning this insurance are supplied in the English language and we undertake to communicate in this language for the duration of the policy.
-If the policyholder does not cancel the policy during the 14 day cooling-off period the policy will continue on the terms described in your Policy Book for the remainder of the policy year. - (h) After the 14 day cooling-off period the policyholder may cancel this policy at any time by notifying us verbally or in writing.
-Providing no claims have been made in the policy year, we will return any premium paid in relation to any unused period of cover.
-If you incur eligible claims in the policy year, and cancel before or after the 14 day cooling-off period, we reserve the right to require the policyholder to pay for the services we have actually provided in connection with the policy to the extent permitted by law and any return of premium is subject to this.
-You may be entitled to a return of premium for any unused period of cover by paying us back for any claims paid during the policy year.
+If the policy is cancelled during the 14 day cooling-off period we will provide a full refund providing a claim has not been made.
+If you have made a claim during the 14 day cooling-off period you will receive a pro-rata refund.
+If the policyholder does not cancel the policy during the 14 day cooling-off period the policy will continue on the terms described in your Policy Book for the remainder of the policy year. - (h) After the 14 day cooling-off period the policyholder may cancel this policy, at any time by notifying us verbally or in writing.
+We will return a pro-rata premium of unused cover.
 If for any reason you decide to cancel your policy, let Saga know by calling 0330 018 1260 or writing to Saga's Customer Care Team, Saga Services Limited, PO Box 253, Seaham DO, SR7 1BN.
 They will then write to you and confirm when your policy has been cancelled.